Skip to main content

 Share Article:

 As most small business owners know, it can be a challenge to grow a local business, especially if there are big competitors in the same market.
 So how does the local shop that specializes in sports equipment compete with the big box athletics store?
 And how does the neighborhood hardware store survive against the giant home improvement centers?
-Successful small businesses know that grassroots marketing is the key.
+Successful small businesses know that grassroots local business marketing is the key.

-1. Up your small businesses game online
+1. Up your local small business marketing game online

 Large or small, every business needs an online presence to compete locally.
 Kick up your marketing by emphasizing local products and highlighting local reviews on your website.

-Here are a few ideas to jump-start your local online marketing efforts.
+If you are wondering how to promote your business locally, here are a few ideas to jump-start your local online marketing efforts.

 The digital marketing agency Tinuiti recommends using hyper-local keywords, even down to neighborhoods and street names.
 Consider writing blog posts that are targeted to customers in specific areas.
 Do you own a retail shop, for instance, that’s within walking distance of several neighborhoods?
 Point out some of the attractions your customers will see along the way.